swift-nav/screening_questions/questions.md

 ## Estimation Candidates

-How do you test decide whether a given set of real-valued observations are drawn from a Gaussian distribution?
-Given a streaming time series of real-valued, scalar observations, describe an online algorithm for determining a linear Gaussian model of these observations as a function of time step.
+- How do you test whether a given set of real-valued observations are drawn from a Gaussian distribution?
+- Given a streaming time series of real-valued, scalar observations, describe an online algorithm for determining a linear Gaussian model of these observations as a function of time step.

 ## GNSS Candidates